-Both the 800D and the GFX 50R are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the GFX 50R does not have a direct predecessor.
+The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Fujifilm GFX 50R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.